 The biggest mistake founders make in designing their lives

-My own miscalculation of this one element is my greatest regret looking back on my time as a founder and CEO.
+But my own miscalculation of this one element is my greatest regret looking back on my time as a founder and CEO.
+Not the product decisions I got wrong.
+Not the hires.
+This.

 I have been thinking a lot lately about the idea of living life on hold.
 That is how I would describe the way I lived for most of my years as a founder and CEO.
 I hear it in conversations with many of the CEOs I meet: they are putting in the years now so that life will be different in the future.
 And when life is finally different, when they have more [money, accomplishment, impact, choices, etc.] then they will be ready to really live.